Hot Tips to Draw Out More Creative Participation in Meetings

 4) Review Issues Beforehand

-Since introverts need time and space to think, you can boost the value of their contributions making sure everyone sees the Issues List before the Level 10 Meeting.
+Since introverts need time and space to think, you can boost the value of their contributions making sure everyone sees the Issues List before the meeting.
 By reviewing the Issues ahead of time, your team members can enter the meeting already having been thoughtful about the Issues and more ready to identify, discuss and solve them.

 5) Schedule Meetings Wisely

-There’s a time and a place for everything, and that includes Level 10 Meetings.
+There’s a time and a place for everything, and that includes meetings.
 Your people will have more energy to be more engaged in a meeting at key times during the day, and they’ll be completely checked out at other times.

 Some of the worst times to schedule a meeting: